Don’t let a dodgy barbecue undermine your culinary prowess. Our independent testing scorches the poor performers so you can grill with confidence.

 Our performance assessment is weighted equally between these 4 tests:

-Steak cooked on the grill for six to eight minutes each side with all
+- Steak cooked on the grill for six to eight minutes each side with all burners on full.

 Top-scoring barbecues cooked everything evenly throughout, resulting in consistently tender and juicy meat.
 This also meant the barbecue’s temperature was easy to control, and its heat was evenly distributed across the cooking surface.

 Ease of use

 This score comprises general ease of cooking (40%) mobility (20%), controls (20%) and cleaning (20%).

 - How convenient the barbecues were to cook on.
 Did they have side panels to reduce draughts when the hood was open?
 Was there easy access to the cooking surface?
 Did they come with warmer racks and in-hood thermometers?